Malinoski/Splice/OpenEHR2RichUbi.v6/README.txt

 Read file LICENSE.txt for conditions on the use of this software.

 OpenEHR2RichUbi.v6 system was modified from https://github.com/Malinoski/IMT.
-The modification consists the the use of openEHR operational templates (opt).
+The modification consists the use of openEHR operational templates (opt).
-The OpenEHR2RichUbi.v6 system uses acme [1], richinterface [2] and openEHR [3] and ware modified for SPLiCE purpose.
+The OpenEHR2RichUbi.v6 system uses acme [1], richinterface [2] and openEHR [3] and were modified for SPLiCE purpose.

 [1] BAUDRY, J. ACME 1.2 ZooFederation.
 2006.
 Available at:
 www.emn.fr/z-info/atlanmod/index.php/ZooFederation#ACME_1.2